Author Archive

 Read the rest of this entry »

 It’s that time of year again, American League starting pitcher tier update time!
-You are no doubt well aware by now that ERA means literally nothing to me this early in the season.
+I still pay no attention to ERA, as it’s not a metric I use for evaluation and ranking pitchers for rest of season performance.
 Player movement between tiers will only occur when there’s a change in underlying skill, pitch mix, or velocity.

 Tiers are named for the best characters on the brilliant FXX show, Man Seeking Woman.